-Working together with the Muscogee (Creek) Nation, our plan includes housing the smaller petroglyph boulder inside our atrium and the development of an outdoor green space divided into two areas.
-The first would host a Native garden full of indigenous plants of Georgia, a bronze arbor, designed by Muscogee Creek tribal artist Dan Brook, and the larger petroglyph boulder.
+Working together with the Muscogee (Creek) Nation, we are working on the development of an outdoor green space divided into two areas.
+The first would host a Native garden full of indigenous plants of Georgia and the larger petroglyph boulder under a protective structure.
 The second area would be a learning landscape focused on an instructional area and "dig pit" to train budding young archaeologists in the science of investigating the past.

 Your support of this plan will help us create a learning experience that will educate students and visitors about archaeology and the Native American history of Georgia.